kasper/phoenix/API.md

 - `isVisible()` returns `true` if the window is a normal and unminimised window that belongs to an unhidden app
 - `app()` returns the app for the window
 - `screen()` returns the screen where most or all of the window is currently present
-- `spaces()` returns the spaces where the window is currently present
+- `spaces()` returns the spaces where the window is currently present (only supported on El Capitan and upwards, returns an empty list otherwise)
 - `topLeft()` returns the top left point for the window
 - `size()` returns the size for the window
 - `frame()` returns the frame for the window